cakephp/docs/en/appendices/2-0-migration-guide.rst

 -  ``Helper::$data`` is deprecated, use the request object's data property.
 -  ``Helper::$params`` is deprecated, use the ``$this->request`` instead.

-AjaxHelper and JavascriptHelper removed
+XmlHelper, AjaxHelper and JavascriptHelper removed
 ---------------------------------------

 The AjaxHelper and JavascriptHelper have been removed as they were deprecated in version 1.3.
+The XmlHelper was removed, as it was made obsolete and redundant with the improvements to :php:class:`Xml`.
+The ``Xml`` class should be used to replace previous usage of XmlHelper.

-They are replaced with the JsHelper and HtmlHelper.
+The AjaxHelper, and JavascriptHelper are replaced with the JsHelper and HtmlHelper.

 JsHelper
 --------